kammitama5/kammitama5.github.io/_posts/2022-06-19-Sunday-June-19th.md

 <img src="/images/rootsofunity/roots22.png" width="400">

+- Also view from my room!
+I woke up to this view every morning of the Research Symposium.
+On the last day, times were kind of rough.
+We partied a little too hard the evening before, and then I did laundry at 2am :)

 <img src="/images/rootsofunity/roots23.png" width="400">

 - Another thing I remembered from Combo seminar!
 Dynkin diagrams!
 Was excited to see them.
 This is from one of the keynotes at the